AdamEssenmacher/MemoryToolkit.Maui/README.md

 # Overview

 Anyone paying attention knows that MAUI leaks like a toddler's sippy cup.
-Aside from these leaks being messy and gross, they also feel helplessly unavoidable.
+It's messy, gross, and feels helplessly unavoidable.

 MemoryToolkit.Maui assumes this is not a problem we can totally fix, and so instead aims to make this a problem we can at least manage.
 It offers three helpful features: